-These are the Credit Limit Procedures (Procedures) made in accordance with clause 3.3.8 of the National Electricity Rules (NER).
+These are the credit limit procedures (Procedures) made in accordance with clause 3.3.8 of the National Electricity Rules (NER). to establish the methodology by which AEMO will determine the prudential settings for each Market Participant so that the prudential standard is met for the NEM.